aleksander-jachowicz-sp/ITF-documentation/docs/ITF XML Reference.md

 ### ValidateXpath

-This command let’s you validate any attribute present in XML object representation of any SaliPointObject.
+This command lets you validate any attribute present in XML object representation of any SaliPointObject.

 Command contains two elements: one specifies they way to find an objects for validation and second one the validations itself.